infomatte/infomatte/README.md

 Students can use this project files for practices or education purpose.
 Your can use your own Database connection instead of the environment variable provided in code.
 Feel free to use this project files, if your beginner in *Full Stack Web Developement process*.

+###Technical Stack Used:
+>- Nodejs - Backend
+>- Mongodb - Database
+>- EJS - Front-End Templating Engine

 > If you find any errors in this project, you can give us a pull request.
-We'll review those files and your changes will be Live Online
+We'll review those files and your changes will be Live Online.